pravega/pravega-operator/doc/tier2.md

 $ kubectl create -f pvc.yaml
 ```

-### Use Dell EMC ECS as Tier 2
+### Use Dell EMC ECS as LongTermStorage

-Pravega can also use an S3-compatible storage backend such as [Dell EMC ECS](https://www.dellemc.com/sr-me/storage/ecs/index.htm) as Tier 2.
+Pravega can also use an S3-compatible storage backend such as [Dell EMC ECS](https://www.dellemc.com/sr-me/storage/ecs/index.htm) as LongTermStorage.

 1. Create a file with the secret definition containing your access and secret keys.